Hollywood in Houston

 Hollywood, meet Houston.
 The photogenic city on the Bayou has acted as a backdrop for a number of blockbuster movies and independent films through the years.
 Think you know the highlights?
 Here's a handy guide to some of the film locations you can visit.

-Houston-born filmmaker Richard Linklater spent part of his own boyhood in the Bayou City, which now serves as much of the backdrop for his groundbreaking new film, Boyhood (2014).
+Houston-born filmmaker Richard Linklater spent part of his own boyhood in the Bayou City, which served as much of the backdrop for his groundbreaking film, Boyhood (2014).
 Boyhood was filmed over 12 years, following the same actors; Ethan Hawke, Patricia Arquette and Ellar Coltrane.
 You'll see Minute Maid Park, Miller Outdoor Theatre, Museum of Fine Arts, Houston, University of Houston, and the Houston Museum of Natural Science.

 The third Transformers movie Dark Side of the Moon (2011) was one of the highest-grossing films of all time.
 It was also partially shot at Houston's own Lyndon B. Johnson Space Center.
 In the movie, when a spacecraft carrying a key invention crashes on the moon, it is the control center in Houston that leads the mission to recover the ship.
 Since the scene takes place in the late ‘60s, production firm Paramount sought 130 extras that were outfitted according to period style.

 As part of the NASA tram tour at the Space Center Houston, the historic Mission Control center as well as the Neutral Buoyancy Lab can be visited daily.
 The latter is a six million-gallon water tank that made an appearance in Armageddon (1998) when Bruce Willis and Ben Affleck complete an astronaut-training course.